yzhouyzhou/liri-node-app/README.md

 *   node liri.js movie-this "The Grinch"
 *   node liri.js movie-this

-All the output are displayed in the console and wrote into log.txt
+All the output are displayed in the console and written into log.txt